MontiCore/cd4analysis/README.md

 https://www.se-rwth.de/topics/Semantics.php

-The option `--semdiff` computes the semantic difference of the current CD in memory and the CD specified by the argument.
+The option `--semdiff <file>` computes the semantic difference of the current CD in memory and the CD specified by the argument.

 For the following examples, download the files